AnthonyPerugini/chess_AI/README.md

 What I would like to do is make a chess AI, using the minimax algorithm.
 The chess AI will need to:

-* represent the current board state in a serialized form to reduce space.
+* represent the current board state in a serialized form to reduce space?
 FEN code?

 * generate all legal moves from current board state
 * sort moves based on potential merit (pawn takes, captures, checks...)